Beginner’s guide to visiting Scotland

 Castles and historical ruins

 These are everywhere in Scotland so wherever you go you will have options.
 There is a terrific concentration of stately home castles in the North East while for ruins, Southern Scotland is littered with the carnage of conflicts from centuries past.
 Castle hopping in both regions is much easier if you have your own wheels.
-You can see some of my favourites here.
+You can see some of my favourites here and if you want to find more clifftop ruins in the Dunnottar mould, you might enjoy this.
 A nod to Shetland and Orkney highlights as well that boast a stunning insight into Scotland’s Viking-influenced past.

 With over 550 courses to choose from, you’ll want to know where to go in Scotland to play golf.
 Many will head straight for St Andrews or Ayrshire and you could do a lot worse.
 I love the courses of Perthshire and Fife myself as I like a game but am prone to the occasional swing at fresh air and there are plenty of clubs in these areas that a bit more laid back about guest that are prone to a little bit of dire.

 With a whopping 283 mountains over 3000 feet (Munros) in Scotland this is a tough choice for first time visitors.
 The expert climbers don’t need me, they know where they are going and what their target peaks are.
 But most Munro baggers that contact me have their eye on one or two easy to moderate hikes that offer superb views but that are not too remote from the central cities.
 Those around Loch Lomond in the west and Perthshire in the east are my suggestions.
 Hikes like Ben Lawers, Schiehallion, Ben Lomond and Ben A’An are amongst the best for those that are novices but are up for a challenge.